The Blacklist: Supporting cast

 The first season introduced several well-known actors in recurring roles.
 For the pilot, Ilfenesh Hadera was cast alongside Harry Lennix, playing Jennifer Palmer, a federal agent and a friend of Elizabeth.
 Alan Alda was cast in a major supporting role in September, as Alan Fitch, the Deputy Director of National Intelligence and one of Red's former allies.
-To bring the series closer to reality, a former CIA agent, Bazzel Baz, was hired by the producers to supervise the shooting of some scenes.
-However, instead of consulting the crew, he played himself in the series.
+To bring the series closer to reality a former CIA agent, Bazzel Baz, was hired by the producers to teach CIA techniques on assaulting buildings to the crew.
+Baz instead contacted old associates for the scenes, and went on to play a role in the show that was similar to his own experiences in the CIA.
 Chin Han and Margarita Levieva were among the blacklisters besides Peter Stormare as Berlin.
 Susan Blommaert and Teddy Coluca also began starring as Reddington's valuable team members.

 For the second season, Mary-Louise Parker was cast as Carla Reddington, one of Red's ex-wives.
 The episode "Luther Braxton" introduced David Strathairn in a guest role of Peter Kotsiopulos, the Director of the National Clandestine Service.
 Reed Birney played the final blacklister of season two, Tom Connoly, and his death scene in the season finale was met with a standing ovation from the crew.
 Stormare continued to recur through the season and later departed in the middle of it.

 The third season featured numerous celebrities in major recurring roles as well as provided various comebacks of familiar characters.
-Deidre Lovejoy was cast as U.S. Marshall Cynthia Panabaker, set to replace Adriane Lenox, who had left earlier this season.
+Deirdre Lovejoy was cast as White House Counsel Cynthia Panabaker, set to replace Adriane Lenox, who had left earlier this season.
 Fisher Stevens debuted as Marvin Gerard, an imprisoned criminal attorney joining Reddington's criminal empire, in the eponymous episode of the third season.
 Two actors portraying former blacklisters, Lance Henriksen and Margarita Levieva, returned during the third season.
 Strathairn also returned as one of the lead villains of the season, with two back-to-back episodes under his Blacklist number.
 The season also featured most of the lead cast from the series' spin-off, The Blacklist: Redemption.
 In July 2015, Edi Gathegi was revealed as a high-class operative and assassin set up to kill Elizabeth.
 Famke Janssen was cast as Susan Hargrave, an authoritative criminal magnate and Tom's mother.
 Ulrich Thomsen served as the blacklister in the finale.